NEURODIVERSE COUPLES COACHING

 You probably found this page for one of two reasons:

-You are experiencing difficulties in your relationship and you are wondering if your partner or spouse has Asperger’s Syndrome or Autism Spectrum Disorder (ASD), or
+You are experiencing difficulties in your relationship and you are wondering if your partner or spouse is autistic, or

-You or your partner/spouse identifies as neurodiverse or has been formally diagnosed with Asperger’s / ASD and you are looking for a psychologist or coach who is skilled in working with neurodiverse couples.
+You or your partner/spouse identifies as neurodivergent or has been formally diagnosed as autistic and you are looking for a psychologist or coach who is skilled in working with neurodiverse couples.

 Congratulations on caring enough about yourself and your relationship to search online and seek support!
-I offer coaching for neurodiverse couples, where one partner has an Asperger’s / Autism profile.
+We offer coaching for neurodiverse couples, where one partner identifies as autistic.
 Coaching can be undertaken with the couple, or one partner individually, with a focus on improving the relationship.

 What are the common concerns in neurodiverse relationships?